freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

 - gmapsupp.img = image for (Garmin)GPS device

 Freizeitkarte-Entwicklung/work:
-For each map generated a distinct subdirectory is created here.The directory names correspond to the names of the maps generated.
+For each map generated a distinct subdirectory is created here.
+The directory names correspond to the names of the maps generated.

 Freizeitkarte-Entwicklung/work/"Kartenname":
 Repository and clipboard for all data needed and produced during map generation